isabella232/pmp-support-site/docs/users/020_registration.md

 ![1final](https://cloud.githubusercontent.com/assets/4427754/7566204/8b689d68-f7c3-11e4-9921-20461c2605d5.png)

-1. Go to the ["Request an API user for the PMP" page](/register) and fill out and submit the Request an Account form.
+1. Go to the ["Request an API user for the PMP" page](/register) and complete the Request an Account form.
 2. Host – Select api.pmp.io if you intend to use an existing PMP plugin or Core Publisher.
 Choose api-sandbox.pmp.io if you are a developer and want an account to test with in a sandbox environment.
 3. Name – Enter your name.
 4. Contact Email - We recommend that stations use a generic email address that isn’t tied to one person’s email account.
 If there is a change in personnel, you cannot change the email account tied to the API user account.